Skip to main content

 • “What invoices are overdue for customer Acme Corp?”

-…and the assistant will fetch real data from your Metrifox account to answer.
+…and the assistant will work with real data from your Metrifox account.

 Server endpoint